-Goal Code Goal Outcome Code Outcome Strategy Code Strategy Delivery Program Link Action Code Action Responsible Officer Department 2 Building the business base 2.1 Our economy is growing and supported 2.1.2 Support the growth of our business community Establish a strong business and commercial culture identifying opportunities to increase Gwydir Shire's competitiveness and support the development of innovation and entrepreneurship.
-2.1.2.3 Support the development of Chambers of Commerce; B2B networks and collaborations; and develop relationships between Council and local businesses Maxwell Eastcott Economic Development 2 Building the business base 2.1 Our economy is growing and supported 2.1.3 Promote our community as the place to visit, live, work and invest Audit, package and promote tourism attributes for Gwydir Shire Council 2.1.3.1 Build on key relationships with stakeholders to enhance the Gwydir Shire tourism profile Leeah Daley Marketing & Tourism 2 Building the business base 2.2 We are skilled and have access to excellent educational opportunities 2.2.2 Build on our quality education and training opportunities (including through the GLR) Collaborate closely with industry stakeholders to develop sustainable, high quality education and training opportunities to attract, develop, support and retain a skilled local workforce 2.2.2.1 Implement and manage the Gwydir Learning Region program Carmen Southwell Gwydir Learning Region
+Goal Outcome Strategy Delivery Program Link Action Responsible Officer Department 2 Building the business base 2.1 Our economy is growing and Establish a strong business and commercial culture identifying opportunities 2.1.2.1 Develop links and implement programs to improve the local economy Carmen Southwell Economic Development supported community to increase Gwydir Shire's competitiveness 2.1.2.2 Develop strategy for small scale industrial land development.
+Maxwell Eastcott Development & Land Use Management and support the development of innovation and entrepreneurship.
+2.1.2.4 Stronger Country Communities Fund - Round 5 - Croppa Creek Bowling Club Improvements Colin Cuell Building Services 2 Building the business base 2.1 Our economy is growing and supported or Promote our community as the place Audit, package and promote tourism attributes for Gwydir Shire Council 2.1.3.1 Build on key relationships with stakeholders to enhance the Gwydir Shire tourism profile Leeah Daley Marketing & Tourism 2.1.3.2 Assist in the creation of an environment in which a sustainable level of population and economic growth can occur to benefit local business and tourism Leeah Daley Marketing & Tourism 2 2.2 2.2.1 Establish a whole of 2.2.1.1 To continue to be Sharon Naroo & Aged Building the business base We are skilled and have access to excellent educational opportunities Increase the range of opportunities to work locally government approach to workforce issues and facilitate greater labour mobility to increase employment opportunities and support regional employees to access skilled workers - including the adoption of remote digital technology - and remove barriers to relocation for workers proactive in attracting skilled staff, especially Registered Nurses into the Aged Care sector and work towards 24- hour Registered Nurses on site at Naroo Frail Aged Hostel Baker Services 2 Building the business base 2.2 We are skilled and have access to excellent 2.2.2 Build on our quality education and training Collaborate closely with industry stakeholders to develop sustainable, high quality education and training 2.2.2.1 Implement and manage the Gwydir Learning Region program Carmen Southwell Gwydir Learning Region educational opport opportunities (include opportunities op (including det through the ret opportunities to attract, develop, support and retain a skilled local workforce